 One to One Yoga teacher

 I arrived early, anticipating meeting other students, but there were no other yogis that day.
-Barbara greeted me warmly, explaining the others would be delayed for a day or two, but to never mind, let us make a start anyway.
-I had the teacher all to myself.
+Barbara greeted me warmly, explaining the others would be delayed for a day or two, but never mind, let us make a start anyway.
+After that, I had the teacher all to myself.
 And so I had a one to one yoga lesson with one of the 1968 co-founders of the Sivananda Yoga Centre in London.
 Although a little awestruck & nervous, I knew I was in the right place, at the right time.

 What followed in the exchange from teacher to student is pertinent to me, I realise.
 Barbara guided me through breath-work (pranayama), asana (yoga poses), bandhas (inner awareness) and mudras (external awareness).
 I had her full attention, and she freely gave it to me.
-During this commutation, she received something from me too, (respect & love) because, from that auspicious moment, Barbara and I became great friends.
+During this commutation, she received something from me too (respect & love) because, from that auspicious moment, Barbara and I became great friends.
 We are still.

 A Yogic tradition

-As a yoga teacher, I sometimes wonder why I enjoy the experience of teaching (online) one to one yoga as much as I do.
+As a yoga teacher, I sometimes wonder why I enjoy the experience of teaching (online) one to one Yoga as much as I do.
 Within the complexities of human relationships, exchanging knowledge is more or less fundamental.
 There is a beautiful account of a young B.K.S Iyengar, who in 1948 met for the first time the legendary Indian philosopher Jiddu Krishnamurti.
 Iyengar had no idea who Krishnamurti was at the time.
-Upon meeting him and demonstrating yoga asana to him, Krishnamurti requested that Iyengar witness his own yoga asana proficiency.
+Upon meeting him and demonstrating yoga asana to him, Krishnamurti requested that Iyengar witness his yoga asana proficiency.
 According to Iyengar, Krishnamurti claimed that whilst watching Iyengar practice, he “saw freedom in action” for the first time after assisting his asana practice. (ref 1)

 Iyengar would go on to teach Krishnamurti at various times in various locations over the next twenty years.
 Through their relationship, Vanda Scaravelli, the namesake of the modern Hatha Yoga I teach, had her first one to one yoga lessons.